illinoistech-itm/jhajek/itmt-492/syllabus/syllabus.md

 29 | 11/31 | Final Project work | NA
 30 | 12/04 | Final Project work | NA
 31 | 12/06 | Final Exam Week | Final Project Presentation

-## Course Student Outcomes

-Learning outcomes for this course are described below.
-The student will be able to solve problems that involve the concepts of data collection, data transmission, and data presentation by using the technologies learned in the course.
-This survey of Smart Technologies will cover small computers (Arduino) and sensors, wireless protocols, AR devices, voice assistants, solar powered and battery back sensor networks and cloud storage will give students a sufficient ability to create innovative solutions to problems they encounter across multiple fields.

-## Course Objectives

-1. Understand the principles of electricity and electronics that support embedded systems.
-2. Understand embedded systems diagrams and electronic symbols.
-3. Apply principles of electronics in operating electronic meters and testing voltage, amperage and resistance measurements.
-4. Understand the concepts of Data Collection, Data Transmission, and Data presentation using small computers and analogue and digital sensor networks
-5. Understand how to use and deploy wireless communication standards: Bluetooth, NFC, xBee 802.15
-6. Understand the concepts and how to deploy solar panels and LiPo batteries
-7. Understand the basics of cloud data storage for smart technology
-8. Understand the basics of Augmented Reality devices
-9. Understand how to use and integrate voice assistants to project solutions

 ## Required Textbook